underpin-project/dpp/README.md

 ```

 Here is a count of all relation types appearing in our SPDX.
-- As you see the root relation is `SpdxDocument-describes-Package`: there's only one per file
-- There are also relations between packages: `contains` and `dependsOn`
 ```
 grep -h spdx:relationshipType *.ttl|perl -pe 's{ +}{ }g'|sort|uniq -c
    1417  spdx:relationshipType spdx:relationshipType_contains
    9529  spdx:relationshipType spdx:relationshipType_dependsOn
       8  spdx:relationshipType spdx:relationshipType_describes
 ```
+- As you see in the turtle example below,  the root relation is `SpdxDocument - describes - Package`.
+  This is confirmed by the count: there's exactly one per file
+- There are also relations between packages: `contains` and `dependsOn`

 For easier loading, we concat all individual SPDX files to `ALL-spdx-2.3.zip`.
 After loading to GraphDB, we perform a basic exploration of classes and properties: